-■ Input system:
+Input coordinate system:

 Limit values are based on the input coordinate system.
 The input coordinate system coincides with the workpiece coordinate system if no coordinate transformations are active.
-If coordinate transformations are active (basic rotation, datum shift, mirroring, rotation, scaling factor, tilted working plane), the input coordinate system differs from the workpiece coordinate system accordingly.
+If any coordinate transformations (basic rotation, datum shift, mirroring, rotation, scaling, tilted working plane) are active, the input coordinate system differs from the workpiece coordinate system correspondingly.

-■ Limit values range:
+Limit values range:

 Here you define the actual limit values.
 You can define a minimum and maximum limit plane for every axis.
-You also need to select a check box to activate the function for the respective axis.
+You also need to select a checkbox to activate the function for the respective axis.

-X Min
+X Min: